 The flat faces of the cylindrical and rounded pellets have a tendency to join together and agglomerate them in pairs or even to form long strands or filaments.
 These multiple pellet presentations can clog injection and extrusion equipment if they are not separated beforehand.
 For this purpose, there is screening equipment available to remove unwanted pellets.

 The operation of the linear pellet screeners is carried out by motors that move the material forward in a straight line while it is being screened.
-These vibratory machines can also incorporate a vibration function to facilitate the separation of pieces of different sizes.
+These machines can also incorporate a vibration function to facilitate the separation of pieces of different sizes.
 In some models, a reverse effect of the motors can also be combined in order to describe a parabolic motion.

-The operation of the circular gyratory screeners is based on the separation of particles that takes place on the drum during its rotation.
+The operation of the tumble gyratory screeners is based on the separation of particles that takes place on the drum during its rotation.
 There are tumble gyratory screeners in which the sample moves in a round vibratory form.

 On the other hand, there are more advanced models, based on a side-to-side gyratory motion.
 These screeners have more efficient counterweight systems, without vibration, which guarantee a longer life for the equipment’s motor.

-Other plastic Screening Processes
+Other plastic screening processes

 There are other processes that can be used on plastic pellets, such as dewatering of pellets and screening of pellet powders.
 Both work on the basis of vibratory screening and classification.
 To carry out these functions, there are both linear equipment and rotary equipment, depending on the purpose and quantity of product.

 The plastic and masterbatch screening industry has made significant advances in recent times with the development of more sophisticated equipment and technologies.
 There are different options in the market offering quality, reliability and cost-effectiveness in their equipment.
-Constant research, prompt attention and effective service are also important features when looking for a plastic and masterbatch screening equipment supplier
+Constant research, prompt attention and effective service are also important features when looking for a plastic and masterbatch screening equipment supplier.